 Cable Front Raise: Muscles Worked, Benefits, Tips

-The cable front raise is an effective exercise for building strength, size, and mobility in the shoulder muscles, particularly the anterior deltoids.
-During it, the other heads of the deltoid muscle group are also activated.
+The cable front raise is an effective isolation exercise for building strength, size, and mobility in the shoulder muscles.
+It primarily targets the anterior deltoid muscle, and it also engages the upper chest and biceps to a lesser extent.

 It is often used as a “finisher” exercise to induce the final bit of training stimuli into the muscle group after performing other, more intense exercises.